katrintirok/sql-environmental-lesson/_episodes/00-sql-introduction.md

 * It's fast, even for large amounts of data.
 * It improves quality control of data entry (type constraints and use of forms in MS Access, Filemaker, Oracle Application Express etc.)
 * The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.
+* It integrates well with web-based applications, providing the public with NB info.

 ## Database Management Systems

 There are a number of different database management systems for working with relational data.
-We're going to use SQLite today, but basically everything we teach you will apply to the other database systems as well (e.g. MySQL, PostgreSQL, MS Access, MS SQL Server, Oracle Database and Filemaker Pro).
+We're going to use SQLite today, however everything we teach you will apply to the other database systems as well (e.g. MySQL, PostgreSQL, MS Access, MS SQL Server, Oracle Database and Filemaker Pro).
 The only things that will differ are the details of exactly how to import and